machinekoder/pickit-docs/docs/examples/buld-a-showcase-demo-with-a-m-hd-and-2-finger-gripper.rst

 ---------------------------

 `Here <https://drive.google.com/uc?export=download&id=12iiU1HLtKBrvqzbBKzhXPDhJMWQc7iZ7>`__ you can download a snapshot of the demo.
-In the snapshot you can see that the parts are detected by using the Teach detection engine with a 2 different models.
-A model from the top side and a model from the bottom side.
+In the snapshot, you can see that the parts are detected by using the Teach detection engine with 2 different models, namely one from the top side and one from the bottom side.

 Setup file
 ~~~~~~~~~~